 The Fund's investment objective is long-term growth of capital.

-The Fund invests primarily in foreign small- and micro-cap companies economically tied to countries outside the United States.
+The Fund invests primarily in small- and micro-cap companies economically tied to countries outside the United States.

-Under normal market conditions, the Adviser will invest the Fund's assets primarily in equity securities of foreign companies with market capitalizations of less than $2.5 billion at the time of purchase.
-Under normal market conditions, the Fund will invest in at least five of the countries included in the MSCI AC World Ex-U.S.A.
+Under normal market conditions, the Adviser will invest the Fund’s assets primarily in equity securities of foreign companies with market capitalizations of less than $5 billion at the time of purchase.
+Under normal market conditions, the Fund will invest in companies economically tied to at least five of the countries included in the MSCI AC World Ex-U.S.A.
 Small Cap Index.

 Guardian Portfolio Manager